damiancclarke/rwolf2/README.md

 ## Other Links
 + The `rwolf2` command has been written to provide additional functionality and a more flexible syntax than the original `rwolf` command [(Clarke, 2016)](#references).
 A discussion of the difference between rwolf2 and rwolf as well as documentation of their identical outcomes in cases where identical corrections are implemented is avaialable [here](https://www.damianclarke.net/computation/rwolf2.pdf).
 + David McKenzie has provided a discussion of multiple hypothesis testing routines in Stata, with some details related to this and other commands.
 This is available [here](https://blogs.worldbank.org/impactevaluations/updated-overview-multiple-hypothesis-testing-commands-stata).
-+ The Romano-Wolf multiple hypothesis correction is a bootstrap-based resampling correction, and for comparability with regression-based p-values, original bootstrap procedures should be very close to regression-based p-values.
-Some discussion related to this point can be found in Appendix B1 of the following paper by [Leighton (2023)](https://www.sciencedirect.com/science/article/pii/S0305750X23001535) (open source link).
++ The Romano-Wolf multiple hypothesis correction is a bootstrap-based resampling correction, and for comparability with regression-based *p*-values, original bootstrap procedures should be very close to regression-based *p*-values.
+Some discussion related to this point can be found in Appendix B1 of the following paper by [Leighton (2023)](#references) (open source link).

 ## References